victusfate/victusspiritus/_posts/2009-06-30-the-middle.markdown

 author_email: messel@gmail.com
 author_url: http://messel.myopenid.com/
 excerpt: "<p style=\"text-align: center;\"><a href=\"http://www.flickr.com/photos/mistressf/1230899182/\"><img
-  class=\"aligncenter size-full wp-image-904\" title=\"TheMiddle\" src=\"http://www.victusspiritus.com/wp-content/uploads/2009/06/TheMiddle.jpg\"
+  class=\"aligncenter size-full wp-image-904\" title=\"TheMiddle\" src=\"{{ site.url }}/assets/2009/06/TheMiddle.jpg\"
   alt=\"TheMiddle\" width=\"459\" height=\"295\" /></a></p>\r\n\r\nWith none of the
   glory of the finish, nor the promise of adventure of the start it's no surprise that few engage in discussion about the middle.
-Some thoughts I <a href=\"http://www.victusspiritus.com/2009/06/17/eradicate-excuses-begin-meaningful-work-now/\">shared earlier</a> examined the challenge of connecting our desired future from our tangible present."
+Some thoughts I <a href=\"http://victusfate.github.io/victusspiritus/uncategorized/2009/06/17/eradicate-excuses-begin-meaningful-work-now/\">shared earlier</a> examined the challenge of connecting our desired future from our tangible present."
 wordpress_id: 903